Skip to main content

 With AI improving both my speed and quality of output, my work became more visible to leadership.
 This led to being considered for PM-level responsibilities, where I’m now contributing not just in testing, but also in requirement thinking, prioritization, and overall product direction.

-In short: AI hasn’t replaced my work, it has changed where I add value.
-Less time on repetitive tasks, more time on thinking, analysis, and decision-making.
+AI hasn’t replaced my work, it has changed where I add value.